 The dollar measurement of the total citywide production of goods and services in a given year.

-Guidelines Rent Increases:
+Guidelines Rent Adjustments:

 A course of action by an owner intended to cause tenants to vacate their apartments or to give up rights granted them by the rent laws and regulations.
 An owner, or anyone acting for the owner, may not interfere with the tenant’s privacy, comfort, or quiet enjoyment of the apartment.
 Interference includes intentionally reducing services or engaging in baseless court proceedings.